1.800.557.2841

 Colorful landscape view of Vernazza on sunset in Cinque Terre, Liguria, Italia

-Vineyards bake in the sun by Mount Vesuvius and street pizza in Naples tastes like a slice of heaven.
-Shopping in Milan’s boutiques will make fashionists swoon.
+Vineyards bake in the sun by Mount Vesuvius, and street pizza in Naples tastes like a slice of heaven.
+Shopping in Milan’s boutiques will make fashionistas swoon.
 Foodies may have trouble eating Italian anywhere else ever again after tasting the gastronomic majesty of Emilia-Romagna’s cuisine.
-Sip bitter, orange Aperol Spritz in at a café in fair Verona or Medieval Siena and watch the sun melt over the Piazza del Campo, the symbol of Tuscany.
+Sip bitter, orange Aperol Spritz at a café in fair Verona or Medieval Siena, and watch the sun melt over the Piazza del Campo, one of the most picturesque squares in Tuscany

 Soccer may be the other primary religion of the country, with bars and coffee shops packed with locals cheering for their team on game days.
 Succumb to the Italian way and cheer for instant amici.